 When someone writes you a check, you must endorse it to access the money that’s written out to you.
-Endorsing a check means signing the back of it — once you’ve done that, you can cash the check or deposit it into your bank account.
+Endorsing a check means signing the back of it and signifying if you’re endorsing the check for deposit or to cash the funds with a bank or third-party.

 Check endorsements enable people and banks to specify methods of deposit.
 Learn how to endorse a check properly to prevent fraud or other problems with your deposits.